 The Company is subject to the risks related to global lead times, particularly in Europe and Asia, leading to a supply interruption from the Company's suppliers.
-In addition, the Company is currently experiencing inflation and longer lead times and limited availability in its supply chain for certain components and has continued exposure to price and supply risk related to anticipated purchases of certain commodities, materials and products used in its business centers, to make required payments.
-After evaluation of the collectability of accounts receivable, the Company did not record any significant allowance for credit losses as of March 31, 2024 or December 31, 2023.
+In addition, the Company is currently experiencing inflation and longer lead times and limited availability in its supply chain for certain components and has continued exposure to price and supply risk related to anticipated purchases of certain commodities, materials and products used in its business

-Accounts Receivable
+Accounts Receivable, net

-The Company has a diverse customer base and as of March 31, 2024 and December 31, 2023 the Company did not have any customers who individually accounted for greater than 10% of accounts receivable.
-The Company maintains an allowance for credit losses resulting from the inability of its customers, including ambulatory surgery
+The Company has a diverse customer base and as of September 30, 2024 and December 31, 2023 the Company did not have any customers who individually accounted for greater than 10% of accounts receivable.
+The Company maintains an allowance for credit losses resulting from the inability of its customers, including ambulatory surgery centers, to make required payments.
+After evaluation of the collectability of accounts receivable, the Company did not record any significant allowance for credit losses as of September 30, 2024 or December 31, 2023.